-Gallery 1988 has quickly become one of the world's most talked about art galleries.
-Opened in 2004 on the famous corner of Melrose and La Brea, by California natives Katie Cromwell and Jensen Karp, the gallery has become the nation's number one destination for pop-culture themed artwork and the premiere venue to witness the rise of emerging artists before they break.
+Since it’s opening in 2004, Gallery1988 has become one of the nation’s most talked about art galleries.
+Sitting on the world famous shopping mecca of Melrose Ave (now at 7308 Melrose), G1988 was opened by California natives Katie Sutton and Jensen Karp, and was the first pop-culture focused art gallery in the world, as well as a premiere venue to witness the rise of emerging artists before they break.

 Submission Policy: If you are interested in submitting your work for review, please send us an email to email@example.com with "Submission" in the subject line.
 You can include a website link or several jpgs of your work.
 Also include medium, dimensions and retail prices.
 If we feel your work would be a good fit for a future show at the gallery we will contact you.
 Unfortunately, we cannot respond to all submissions due to the high volume we receive.
 Thank you!

 Tree and the Rock: Artwork for nurseries and kid's rooms! www.treeandtherock.com

 Patti Lapel: Weird things, but mostly pins www.PattiLapel.com